 When the requirements have been established, it is time to start planning test cases, i.e. – describe the actions QA engineers perform to make sure the piece of software functions as planned.
 In case the volume of such cases turns to be really significant, you can also use special tools like TestRail or Zephyr for writing test cases.
 Both pieces of software allow for the creation and modification of tests and track results using metrics.

 When the development stage is finished, the QA team starts running the test cases.
 The main goal of this stage is to check whether the solution is developed properly from the technical perspective and meets the initial product owner’s requirements.

 Below are the main QA activities and their aims:

 QA engineers lightly check that the software, or its module, functions as planned.
 When passed, the further investigation begins.

 Verification that different components work as a single system.

 Load testing – check system behavior for normal and expected peak load

 Stress testing – determine critical load after which the system breaks down

-Again, you can choose to automate the testing (e.g., unit testing, regression testing).
-The general rule: the longer a project lasts, the more it needs automated tests.
+Detecting bugs in the code that was tested previously.
+Usually needed when adding new features or making any updates to an existing system.
+Again, you can choose to automate testing (e.g., unit testing, regression testing).
+The general rule: the longer a project lasts, the more important is automated testing.

 When a QA engineer discovers a bug, he/she records it in a bug tracking system which is also a project management system.
 For this purpose, you may use Jira or Redmine, both being highly configurable software.
 They enable easy tracking of issues of any level, from a broken login form to security problems, and all team members can see real-time task updates.
 This simplifies communication inside the team and helps keep a clear overview of the improvement process.